-Here, you will find answers to commonly asked questions about England like what is the location of England, what is the difference between England, Britain, Great Britain and United Kingdom.
+Here, you will find answers to commonly asked questions about England like what is the difference between England, Britain, Great Britain and the United Kingdom.
 Many outsides tend to use those terms interchangeably without realising that those are different geographies.

 Same happens with the Flag of England.
-Many people mistake Union Jack as English flag, when it’s not.
+Many people mistake Union Jack as an English flag when it’s not.